 NA / NB = VA / VB

 Power transmission - Hi V , lo I

 VI - constant, so use high V, low I, so have less heating loss in wires (I2R).
 Usually 10.4 kV to transformer by house, hundreds of thousands of V for cross country transmission, 220 V into house

-A great (and fun) web site for this chapter (see extra credit below, also)
+A great (and fun) web site for this chapter (see extra credit above, also)

 Or go to